LawanGoud/Python-/README.md

 ## First & Last Digits

 Given a four-digit number N as input.
 Write a program to print first and last digit of the number.

+## Reverse the digits

+Write a program to reverse the digits of a given two-digit number.